Megan Carter: Professional

+Toronto Sceptres (2024–2025)

 On June 10, 2024, Carter was drafted in the second round, 12th overall, by PWHL Toronto in the 2024 PWHL Draft.
 On June 26, 2024, she signed a two-year contract with Toronto.
+Toronto general manager Gina Kingsbury praised Carter as "a great puck-moving D whose game is consistent and reliable," noting that she "doesn't shy away from playing a physical game."

-On November 13, 2024, she was placed on the long-term injured reserve list by the Toronto Sceptres with a lower-body injury.
+On November 13, 2024, prior to the start of the regular season, she was placed on the long-term injured reserve list by the Toronto Sceptres with a lower-body injury.
+Carter was activated from long-term injured reserve on January 25, 2025, and made her PWHL debut that day against the New York Sirens in the Battle on Bay Street at Scotiabank Arena.
 During the 2024–25 season, she recorded one assist in 19 regular season games.

-On June 9, 2025, Carter was drafted 11th overall by PWHL Seattle in the 2025 PWHL Expansion Draft.